 Mired in product efficacy issues and lawsuits stemming from the tragic Sandy Hook school shootings, Remington Arms Company, LLC appears destined for bankruptcy protection.
 Not because of money mismanagement or corporate greed; but because defective products are finally burying the 200-plus-year-old arms manufacturer.
 When America’s oldest (self-professed) manufacturer making its original products from day one falls on its sword, others should take note.

-As any reputable Sherman Oaks defective products attorney will profess, recalls can easily bring down manufacturers large or small.
+As any reputable California defective products attorney will profess, recalls can easily bring down manufacturers large or small.
 Just ask Takata.

 Merle H. Walker patented the firing mechanism commonly used in Remington firearms (#2,514,981).
 However, this ‘trigger’ commonly seen on firearms doesn’t actually trigger anything; it’s the ‘connector’ pushed by a trigger return spring under the sear that allows the firing mechanism to be useful.
 Gunsmiths around the country concur that this connector is an unnecessary addition to an otherwise amazing firearm.

 Consumer Reports reviewed and brought attention to, flaws in the Remington Model 700 back in 1968.
-The most talked about flaw involved the ‘fire on safe release’ issue stemming from a trigger that failed to return to his regular ‘forward’ position, or fire without warning while in the ‘back’ position.
-This flaw has the to potential to kill innocent people, and in fact has throughout the years.
+The most talked-about flaw involved the ‘fire on safe release’ issue stemming from a trigger that failed to return to his regular ‘forward’ position, or fire without warning while in the ‘back’ position.
+This flaw has the potential to kill innocent people, and in fact, has throughout the years.

 Fast-forward 50 years, thousands of complaints and class-action suits later, Remington finds themselves recalling Model 7 and Model 700 rifles manufactured between 2006 and 2014 for – you guessed it – “fire on safe release” problems.
 An interesting take from one Montana man – who warned of this issue for years – can be read here.